plan2net/webp/README.md

 ## `convert_all`

-    # cat=basic; type=boolean; label=Convert all images in local and writable storage and save a copy as Webp; disable to convert images in the _processed_ folder only
+    # cat=basic; type=boolean; label=Convert all images in local and writable storage and save a copy in Webp format; disable to convert images in the _processed_ folder only
     convert_all = 1

-Since version `1.1.0` all images in every local and writable storage will be converted to Webp by default (instead of just images modified by TYPO3 in the storage's processed folder).
+Since version `1.1.0` all images in every local and writable storage will be saved as a copy in Webp format by default (instead of just images modified by TYPO3 in the storage's processed folder).
 If you want to revert to the previous behaviour, set this flag to `false` (disable the checkbox).

 # Webserver example configuration